hkwonx12/bankingapp/journals/aaron.cornwell.md

 04-27-23
 Created the users "account page" so the users can choose which type of accounts they would like to sign up for

+04-27-23
+created unit test for get all user accounts.
+Created a private route object to wrap components that we want only logged in users to view